-A Take-Off
+Take-Off

-As a minimum the pilot will report to the FFA the following information prior to each take-off:
+At a minimum the FFA will have the following information prior to each take-off:

-- Aircraft Identification (N-Number) Point of Departure Departure Time Hours of Fuel on Board Route of Flight (Patrol Route) Intended Destination Estimated Time of Arrival/Time in Route Proposed Alternate in Marginal Weather Name(s) of any passengers (non-crew) Emergency Contact Number for each Passenger - B. Landing
+- 1. Aircraft Identification

+- 2. Point of Departure

+- 3. Departure Time

+- 4. Hours of Fuel on Board

+- 5. Route of Flight (Patrol Route)

+- 6. Intended Destination

+- 7. Estimated Time of Arrival/Time in Route

+- 8. Name(s) and emergency contact information of any passengers (non-crew)

+Landing

-Immediately upon landing the pilot will report the following information to the FFA:
+As soon as practical upon landing the pilot will report the following information to the FFA: